-Reality doesn’t unfold — it collapses.
+Reality doesn’t simply unfold, it collapses.

 Every it emerges